-Draco Lizards and Flying Dragons - Strange Rainforest Reptiles
+Draco Lizards and Flying Dragons: Strange Reptiles

-A Draco Lizard Glides to Escape from a Snake
+A Draco Lizard Glides to Escape From a Snake

-Like many Draco lizards, flying dragons have a mottled appearance and are generally a mixture of brown, grey, black and green in colour.
+Like many Draco lizards, flying dragons have a mottled appearance and are generally a mixture of brown, grey, black, and green in colour.
 Their colours help to camouflage them against the trunks of the rainforest trees.

 A Flying Snake Hunts a Draco Lizard

-Flying Dragon Wings and Gliding Ability
+Wings and Gliding Ability

-Some reports state that flying dragons can glide as far as sixty meters (just under two hundred feet), or even further, and that they lose one foot in height for every five feet traveled through the air.
+Some reports state that flying dragons can glide as far as sixty metres (just under two hundred feet), or even further, and that they lose one foot in height for every five feet travelled through the air.
 Most flights seem to be around thirty feet, however.
 The lizards have better control of their motion than other reptiles that take to the air, such as flying geckos and flying snakes (which are also gliders, despite their names).
 Flying dragons can move their patagia as they glide.
 They can also move their tail, which acts like a rudder for steering.
-The lizards have a flattened appearance while they are gliding.
+The animals have a flattened appearance while they are gliding.

 The Southern Flying Lizard or Draco dussumieri

 Flying dragons are active during the day.
 They glide from one tree to another, or sometimes from one branch to another in the same tree, in order to find food or a mate or to escape from predators.

 Males also glide to chase away other males.
 A male patrols a territory of a few trees, gliding around the trees to protect them from invading lizards.
 When the males land they often flash their dewlaps to advertise their territory, which unfortunately also makes their presence more visible to predators.
 They do have one advantage over many of their predators, though—the ability to take off into the air and control their direction with precision.